top of page

 Cazenave is a practice-bsed PhD candidate in visual anthropology.
 She was awarded the competitive CHASE Arts and Humanities Research Council scholarship for her research into the precious metals used in analogue photography.

 She is pleased to be the visiting scholar at R.I.T, Rochester, New York.
 She is engaging with graduate students to design a Photographic Garden which explores the the roles of plants in de-contaminating Kodak-polluted spaces.
+This will be the first garden of its kind in the United States.

 • Instagram